akshatrajsaxena/PortfolioWebsite/README.md

 ## Is the Website Responsive?

 No, the website is not responsive.
-You may have different view depending on your device.
+You may have different views depending on your device.
+This website was made by me to understand react JS framework, and I was intensely aware of its functionality.

 ## Project Structure